 Online vs. On-Campus Learning

-The biggest difference in online learning versus on-campus learning is the flexibility.
-Unlike many other online degrees in healthcare that have at least a few in-person curriculum requirements, an online degree in healthcare administration is almost always 100% online.
+The biggest difference in online learning versus on-campus learning is the flexibility, especially if you choose an online healthcare administration program.
+Online degrees in other healthcare fields, like nursing, have at least a few in-person curriculum requirements, but an online degree in healthcare administration is almost always 100% online.
 In addition, students can take courses at their own pace, sometimes just one course at a time.
-Online learning is often well-suited for those who want to attend a program but don’t want to move away from home or those who are working full-time and simply can’t attend classes without sacrificing their work to do so.
+Online learning is often well-suited for those who want to attend a program but don’t want to move away from home or those who are working full-time and simply can’t attend classes as a full-time student.

 Gain Relevant Experience Working in Healthcare